mcmuralishclint/Credit-card-loan-repayment---Taiwan-dataset/README.md

 -Perform Naive Bayes Classifier
 -Perform Random Forest Classifier
--Identify the best model for the dataset (In this case: Logistic Regression) -Input single data and predict the loan repaying outcome
+-Identify the best model for the dataset (In this case: Logistic Regression) -Input single data and predict the loan repaying outcome (Only shown on the notebook version)